 Analysis tools & solutions

-What are major Economic Indicators used in Fundamental Analysis?
+What are the major Economic Indicators used in Fundamental Analysis?

 The Gross Domestic Product is the total goods and services produced by an economy within a given period.
 It is considered to be the best indicator of the overall health of an economy.
 The change rate in GDP over a period of time can tell you a lot about the health of the economy, whether it is growing or shrinking.
 Consequently, it is used as an indication of the strength of a country’s currency.
 Any increase in GDP is likely to have a positive effect on the value of the currency, opposite to when GDP shrinks.

-The Retail Sales report is another important indicator in fundamental analysis which allows to measures the total sales of all retail sector in the country.
+The Retail Sales report is another important indicator in fundamental analysis which allows to the measurement of the total sales of all retail sectors in the country.
 These figures are highly effective in indicating consumer spending patterns in correlation with seasonal variables.
 This indicator is usually used to assess the current direction of an economy.